 Notre Dame Cathedral

-This gothic cathedral has been witnessing almost 7 centuries of Parisian history and stands proudly in the city’s epicenter.
-And you can take that quite literally, since it’s the point 0 for the calculation of road distances in Paris.
+This gothic cathedral has been witnessing almost 7 centuries of Parisian history and had been standing proudly in the city’s epicenter… until that fatal day of 15th April 2019 when the heart of Paris caught fire.

 Treat at Berthillon